13th National Rural Health Conference

 Performers: The Grey Panthers: Jenni Sanderson, Judy Markwell, Lillian Mann, Marg Lee, Marge Duminski, Pam Smith, Shirley Somers.

-Scenario: Grey Panthers and Friends
+Tuesday May 26: Grey Panthers and Friends

 The Tuesday was a one hour performance showcasing the Grey Panther repertoire.
 Performing 12 dances they displayed a range of styles and techniques - exciting the audience with their stamina, charisma, camaraderie, and their interaction with other generations.
 As 'friends' they were joined by Tracks' Pop Up Dance Mob for two numbers under the direction of Kelly Beneforti.